johnwargo/eleventy-plugin-post-stats/readme.md

 }
 ```

-The complete file should look something lie the following (but with your site's other stuff in it too):
+The complete file should look something like the following (but with your site's other stuff in it too):

 ```js
 const postStats = require('./eleventy-plugin-post-stats.js');